Next Start

 Changing the oil in a car is a fairly quick and easy procedure, and it’s essential to keeping your engine clean and running effectively.
 Over time, regular oil changes will help to remove contaminants that have built up and extend the life of your engine, so it’s a worthwhile investment that shouldn’t be overlooked.

-Keep reading to learn everything you need to know about motor oil, including what it does, how often you should change it, the different types of oil and more.
+Keep reading to learn more about motor oil, including what it does, how often you should change it, the different types of oil and more.

 What Does Oil Do in a Car?

-According to Pennzoil, the official lubricants provider of UTI and a leading brand in the industry, motor oil was historically a simple mixture of base oil and additives.
+Motor oil was historically a simple mixture of base oil and additives, according to Pennzoil, the official lubricants provider of Universal Technical Institute (UTI) and a leading brand in the industry.
 It was designed to lubricate engine parts, reduce friction, clean, cool and protect the engine.

-Is Motor Oil the Same as Engine Oil?
+Is Engine Oil the Same as Motor Oil?

-You might have heard engine oil referred to as motor oil, or vice versa.
-Both products are the same in the market and simply refer to any substance with base oil that’s laced with additives (anti-wear additives, dispersants and detergents, to name a few).
+You might have heard engine oil referred to as motor oil or vice versa.
+Both products are the same in the market and simply refer to any substance with a base oil that’s laced with additives (anti-wear additives, dispersants and detergents, to name a few).

 Oil Viscosity Explained